Foxygene/GameOn/README.md

 GameOn is my third web project and my first approach to javascript.

-It's a frontpage of a fictionnal esport tournament organisation.
+It's the frontpage of a fictionnal esport tournament organisation.

 ## What's the purpose